Kids and Black Surfers Collective instructor preparing for surf lesson on the sand

 Advancing Resilience and Impact Across Santa Monica Bay

-Through funding from the National Estuary Program (NEP) and the Bipartisan Infrastructure Law, the Santa Monica Bay National Estuary Program (SMBNEP) and The Bay Foundation (TBF) (SMBNEP’s host organization) have supported the following local partners and initiatives:
+Through funding from the National Estuary Program (NEP) and the Infrastructure Investment and Jobs Act (IIJA), the Santa Monica Bay National Estuary Program (SMBNEP) and The Bay Foundation (TBF) (SMBNEP’s host organization) have supported the following local partners and initiatives:

 • Beach Erosion Authority for Clean Oceans and Nourishment: Coastal Access and Beach Visitor User Data Study